Easy Sourdough Bread (Whole Wheat-ish)

 - Because it’s clear, it allows me to see when the dough is filled with bubbles and activity throughout — top, bottom, sides, etc.

-- Because it’s straight sided, I know exactly when the dough has doubled or nearly doubled in bulk.
-When dough rises in a bowl, it’s hard to know the exact double point.
+- Because it’s straight sided, I know exactly when the dough has risen sufficiently (roughly 50% increase in volume) and is therefore ready to be shaped.
+When dough rises in a bowl, it’s very hard to gauge how much the dough has grown.

 Why?
-When sourdoughs rise too far beyond double in volume, the dough can weaken.
+When sourdoughs rise for too long, the dough weakens.
 A weak, fragile dough is hard to handle and difficult to shape into a tight round, which in turn makes for a dense loaf.
-I always shoot to shape the loaf before it doubles in volume or just as it hits double in volume.
+Most recently I shoot to shape the dough when it has increased by 50% in volume.

 Because judging bulk fermentation and proofing can be tricky, you can use your refrigerator during both phases.